jsdotlua/react-lua/docs/migrating-from-legacy/adopt-new-features.md

 # Adopt New Features

-Roact 17 ships with a number of features new to Roact that have been ported from React JS, in addition to a couple of new capabilities unique to the Roact ecosystem.
+React Lua ships with a number of features new to Roact that have been ported from React JS, in addition to a couple of new capabilities unique to the React in Lua ecosystem.

 ## Asynchronous Rendering

-Roact 17 introduces a paradigm shift to the underlying rendering behavior that allows it to divide work across multiple frames and preserve high framerate and interactivity.
+React Lua introduces a paradigm shift to the underlying rendering behavior that allows it to divide work across multiple frames and preserve high framerate and interactivity.

 This behavior is called [Concurrent Mode](https://17.reactjs.org/docs/concurrent-mode-intro.html#what-is-concurrent-mode) rendering.

-**Roact 17 will use Concurrent Mode by default in its `mount` compatibility layer.**
+**React Lua will use Concurrent Mode by default in its `mount` compatibility layer.**

 !!! info
-	Roact 17 is aligned to React JS 17.0.1, which means that it has not inherited any [changes to Concurrent Mode described in the React 18 documentation](https://reactjs.org/blog/2022/03/29/react-v18.html#gradually-adopting-concurrent-features).
-As we begin to build _Roact_ 18, we may shift our distinctions similarly.
+	React Lua is aligned to React JS 17.0.1, which means that it has not inherited any [changes to Concurrent Mode described in the React 18 documentation](https://reactjs.org/blog/2022/03/29/react-v18.html#gradually-adopting-concurrent-features).
+As we begin to build _React Lua_ 18, we may shift our distinctions similarly.
 For now, **opting into Concurrent Mode is the best way to get the latest optimizations and ensure that your components are robust.**

-### ReactRoblox.createRoot
+### `ReactRoblox.createRoot`

 In legacy Roact, the [`Roact.mount`](https://roblox.github.io/roact/api-reference/#roactmount) function is used to render a component tree.
 In React JS 17 and older, the primary entry-point for rendering a component tree is [`ReactDOM.render`](https://reactjs.org/docs/react-dom.html#render), while the experimental `ReactDOM.createRoot` API is used to adopt Concurrent Mode.

-Roact 17 skips introducing the top-level `render` function from earlier versions of React JS, and instead provides the following for mounting Roact UI elements:
+React Lua skips introducing the top-level `render` function from earlier versions of React JS, and instead provides the following for mounting Roact UI elements:

 * The `createRoot`, `createBlockingRoot`, and `createLegacyRoot` APIs from React JS 17
 * A [compatibility layer](../api-reference/roact-compat.md#roactcompatmount) that exports a `mount` function aligned with legacy Roact's API

 In new code, you should always use [`ReactRoblox.createRoot`](https://reactjs.org/docs/concurrent-mode-reference.html#createroot).
 The vast majority of existing Roact code should be compatible with `createRoot`, which enables Concurrent Mode and can greatly improve responsiveness for complex applications.

 If you run into problems with Concurrent Mode that are difficult to address, you may be interested in considering [`ReactRoblox.createBlockingRoot` or `ReactRoblox.createLegacyRoot`](https://reactjs.org/docs/concurrent-mode-reference.html#createblockingroot) at a cost to overall app responsiveness.
-Reach out to #lua-foundation before proceeding with any new code using these APIs.

-### ReactRoblox.act
+### `ReactRoblox.act`

-When Concurrent Mode is enabled, Roact will attempt to schedule work evenly across rendering frames to keep the application running smoothly, even when UI rendering work has been queued up.
+When Concurrent Mode is enabled, React will attempt to schedule work evenly across rendering frames to keep the application running smoothly, even when UI rendering work has been queued up.

 However, this means that tests relying on synchronous rendering behavior will no longer function correctly.
 To fix this, use the [`ReactRoblox.act`](../api-reference/react-roblox.md#reactrobloxact) function to play scheduler logic forward (also re-exported as [`RoactCompat.act`](../api-reference/roact-compat.md#roactcompatact)).